 II.
-Introduction
+INTRODUCTION

-The Company's business plan continues to approach energy efficiency based on two key principles.
-The first is to pursue all cost-effective therms by offering financial incentives for most energy saving measures.
+The Company's approach to energy efficiency is based on two key principles.
+The first is to pursue all cost-effective kilowatt hours and therms by offering financial incentives for energy saving measures with a simple financial payback of over one year.
 The second key principle is to use the most effective "mechanism" to deliver energy efficiency services to customers.
-These mechanisms are varied and include 1) prescriptive programs (or "standard offers" such as high efficiency appliance rebates), 2) site-specific or "customized" analyses at customer premises, 3) "market transformational," or regional, efforts with other utilities, 4) low-income weatherization services through local Community Action Agencies, 5) low-cost/no-cost advice through a multi-channel communication effort, 6) direct install programs, 7) buy down programs upstream of the customer purchase at a retail outlet and 8) support for cost-effective appliance standards and building codes.
+These mechanisms are varied and include 1) prescriptive programs (or "standard offers" such as high efficiency appliance rebates), 2) site-specific or "customized" analyses at customer premises, 3) "market transformational," or regional, efforts with other utilities, 4) low-income weatherization services through local Community Action Agencies, 5) low-cost/no-cost advice through a multi-channel communication effort, and 6) support for cost-effective appliance standards and building codes.